Therapist As A Person

 LEGAL REVIEW

-A review of the professional will by an attorney skilled and experienced in mental health law can prevent numerous problems.
-The executor of the professional will can consult with the attorney should any legal quandaries arise in the days, weeks, and months after the psychologist's death.
-The attorney can also advise on whether, in light of state legislation and case law, the professional will is best authenticated simply by the signatures of disinterested witnesses, the seal of a notary, or other means.
+Review of the professional will by an attorney skilled and experienced in mental health law can prevent numerous problems.
+The executor of the professional will can consult with the attorney about any legal questions arising in the days, weeks, and months after the therapist's death.

 COPIES OF THE PROFESSIONAL WILL